rgszyxyz/SHEN/.gitignore/README.md

 # SHEN
-this is the first try on the github i will update something on that. who konws?
+This is the first try on the github

+enjoy it